ChengxiZou/ST558Project1CZou.github.io/README.md

     ##  9 white      0.04      2.46  2.92 18.3   1.69
     ## 10 yellow     0.333     2.78  3.50 16.8   1.42

-The heaviest pokemon is brown, the lightest pokemon is purple.
+The strongest pokemon is brown, the thinnest pokemon is purple.

-Pink pokemons are the lightest polemons among all the other color.
+Pink pokemons are the thinnest pokemons among all the other color.

 **Summary of BMI at each settings of BMI level**